DarkSide666/nofrixion-api-client/src-client/docs/Api/PayoutsApi.md

 Creates and submits a payout for a trusted caller.

-Access to this endpoint is restricted, please contact support for more information.
+Access to this endpoint is restricted, please contact support for more information.  <b>Authorization</b>: API key (HMAC signed and IP address whitelisted) is required.

 ### Example